Rail Regulatory Excellence IntelliConference

 • Provision of yard air

-• Operating metrics (switching volume, terminal dwell, first-mile/ last-mile congestion).
+• Local service quality metrics (switching volume, terminal dwell, first-mile/last-mile failure rate)

 • What regulations should be further distinguished by commodity hauled or railcar type?